 ECU – SECU Partnership East – Become A Teacher

 The ECU – SECU Partnership East South Central Consortium make it possible for students throughout eastern North Carolina to obtain four-year degrees in education from East Carolina University via courses taken completely at Wayne Community College and online.
-Upon completion, students can receive a Bachelor of Science in Elementary Education, Special Education and Middle Grades Education.
+Upon completion, students can receive a Bachelor of Science in Elementary Education, and Special Education.

 While all programs at Wayne Community College are designed to lead to either employment or transfer, the Department of Education has mandated that institutions disclose specific information about programs that meet the federal government’s Gainful Employment Program definition.
 At WCC, these programs are either certificate or diploma programs that are also Title IV eligible educational programs.
 To comply with the federal mandate, WCC has created a website for prospective students to access this Gainful Employment information.